AdobeDocs/uxp-photoshop/src/pages/design/index.md

 ---
-title: Design - Designing a Plugin experience
+title: Design - Designing a plugin experience
 description: This is the page for the introduction to plugin design guidelines
 contributors:
   - https://github.com/dcaiced0